mapbender/mapbender-starter/CONTRIBUTING.md

 Special builds can be created that exclude subsets of Mapbender functionality.

-This allows for smaller custom builds when the builder is certain that those parts of Mapbender are not being used.
+This allows smaller custom builds when the builder is certain that those parts of Mapbender are not being used.

 For example, an application that only use map view and did not need [Digitizer] functionality.

-In the future release any module may be excluded except for core.
+In the future release any module may be excluded except for the core.

-In the past development bundles was a part of git [submodules].
+In the past the development bundles were part of the git [submodules].

-Now the days each module should be own git repository and reuse the same directory structure.
+Now the days each module should be an own git repository and reuse the same directory structure.

 ## Rules